 by Jerry Waxler

 As long as I can remember, I have been trying to figure out who I am.
 In high school, I thought I had solved my identity problem by falling in love with math.
-But that expectation turned out to be overly optimistic.
-Life remained a mystery.
-In college, I moved to physics, hoping the laws of the material universe held the key, but Newton’s laws and Maxwell’s equations made me no wiser about who I was.
+But despite my proficiency in advanced placement calculus, life remained a mystery.
+In college, I moved to physics, hoping the laws of the material universe held the key, but Newton’s laws and Maxwell’s equations left me ignorant about who I was.
 I broadened my inquiry to include history, literature, and music.
 Even then, I still couldn’t answer the simple question, “Who am I?”

 In my 20s I turned to spirituality, in my 30s to career, in my 40s to self-help and psychology, and in my 50s I thought I could write my way out of my jam.
 But like scratching an itch on a phantom limb, no matter how hard I rubbed, I was never able to relieve the pressure.
 It was only when I began to read memoirs and write my own that I began to find answers to my perennial question.

 To write a memoir, I peer into my memory and pull together facts and scenes.
 Then I watch myself take shape on the pages.
 Within that story emerge the components of self and identity that have eluded me for so long.
 Depending on the angle of vision, I discover many dimensions of self, each one offering insight, validation, and a different way to make sense of my journey on earth.
-Here are ten of those aspects of self that memoir reading and writing has helped me discover.
+Here are ways that memoir reading and writing have helped me discover my self.

-“Coming of Age” — the emerging story of self
+“Coming of Age” — the Journey to adulthood

 Memoirs about Coming of Age explore the period when a young person tries to understand who they are supposed to become.
 First they learn about themselves from parents, siblings, neighbors, and friends.
 Then they crawl, stumble, and race in various directions, until they finally find ground firm enough to support their weight.
 Here are several Coming of Age memoirs that have shown me how other people did it.

 Frank McCourt, “Angela’s Ashes.”
 McCourt grew up in Ireland with a father steeped in alcohol.
-The book is a scene by scene portrayal of this journey of a boy trying to learn who he is and how he is supposed to head out into life.
+The book is all about a boy learning who he is and how he is supposed to head out into life.

 Jeanette Walls, “Glass Castle.”
 She went from ragamuffin adventurer child to successful television personality, two extremely different identities.
 Thanks to great writing, she turns her struggle into a wonderful read, but underneath it all, she is traveling the same road we all must, to go from zero to 20.